emilyriederer/website/content/post/causal-design-patterns/index.md

 -   If you have significant overlap between "similar" treated and untreated individuals but the treatment was not randomly assigned, [stratification](#stratification) or [propensity score weighting](#propensity-score-weighting) can help you *rebalance* your data so that your treated and untreated groups have a more similar distribution of traits and their average outcomes are more comparable
 -   If you have *disjoint* treated and untreated groups partitioned by a sharp cut-off, [regression discontinuity](#regression-discontinuity) allows you to measure the *local* treatment effect at the juncture between groups
 -   If treatments are assigned to different *populations*, [difference-in-differences](#difference-in-differences) and event study methods help to compare different groups across multiple *time* periods
--   If you are more interested in how treatment effects *vary* across a population than the average effect, advanced methods such as [causal forests](#heterogeneous-treatment-effects) are being developed

 Stratification
 --------------